dyama/berryjack/README.md

 Set directory to downloads.

 * -u
-The media files saved into new directory named 'twitter_name' in the specified directory.
+The media files saved into new directory named 'twitter\_name' in the specified directory.

 * -o
 Get original size media.

+* -U, -P
+Twitter account usernema/E-mail and password for login.

 License
 -------